bioclipse/bioclipse.scripting/intro.md

 Bioclipse for Windows comes in a couple of different packages.
 Either as a `.zip` file or as an installation program and either as 32 or 64 bit.
-To find out if you have 32 or 64 bit in Windows~XP  and Windows~7 right click the icon named `My computer` and choose `properties`.
+To find out if you have 32 or 64 bit in Windows&nbsp;XP  and Windows&nbsp;7 right click the icon named `My computer` and choose `properties`.
 On Windows~8 you need to go to `System and Security` and then `view basic information about your computer`.
 Normally, the installation program should be the obvious choice but if, for whatever reason, that does not work you can use the zip file.
 The Linux version is packaged as a tar.gz file and the Mac version comes as a .dmg file.
 These packages are available from https://sourceforge.net/projects/bioclipse/files/bioclipse2/bioclipse2.6.1/ .

+### Installing
+The installation procedure differs between the operating systems.
+Bioclipse needs a Java installation to be present on the computer.
+To install Java, visit [www.java.com](http://www.java.com) and follow the instructions.
+If you are not sure whether or not you have Java, you can also check that on [www.java.com](http://www.java.com).

+#### Windows XP, 7 and 8
+If you downloaded Bioclipse as a `.zip` file you need to unzip it to a location where you want it and then start it from the `Bioclipse.exe` file.
+If you downloaded the installation program simply double click the file to start the installation program which will install Bioclipse on your machine and add it to the Start menu (on Windows&nbsp;XP, and Windows&nbsp;7).

+#### Mac OS X
+The installation on Mac consists of dragging the `.app` file to the Applications folder.
+You then start Bioclipse from the Applications folder just like any other program.

 ## Scripting Languages